-This quiet short walk is a 2.6 mile linear or a 5.2 mile there and back walk, which uses a combination of cycle / walking paths and quiet streets, apart from two short sections on Leith Walk and Easter Road, which are busy main thoroughfares.
+This quiet short walk is a 2.6 mile / 4.2 km linear walk, which uses a combination of cycle / walking paths and quiet streets, apart from two short sections on Leith Walk and Easter Road, which are busy main thoroughfares.
 The Botanic Gardens have places to eat, a shop and toilets.

 The route begins at the East Gate of the marvellous gardens on Inverleith Row.